dnxware/dnxware-org/docs/configuration/template_reference.md

 In addition to the [default
-functions](https://golang.org/pkg/text/template/#hdr-Functions) provided by Go templating, Prometheus provides functions for easier processing of query results in templates.
+functions](https://golang.org/pkg/text/template/#hdr-Functions) provided by Go templating, dnxware provides functions for easier processing of query results in templates.

 If functions are used in a pipeline, the pipeline value is passed as the last argument.